mkuehn10/P5-Identify-Fraud-from-Enron/README.md

 The VotingClassifier algorithm was more precise than any of the other algorithms meaning that there is more confidence that someone is a POI if the alogithm identifies that person as a POI.
+The algorithm predicted a total of 944 POIs of which 669 were actually POIs.
+This is where the precision of 0.71 comes from.
 The recall was similar to all of the individual models and is somewhat low.
+Out of the actual 2000 POIs in the data, the algoirthm was only able to identify 669 which is where the recall of 0.33 comes from.
 Overall, the algorithm does not do a good job of picking out the POIs from the data.

+The overall accuracy of the model comes from the number of true positives and true negatives that were correctly identified.
+In this case, 11394 out of the 13000 data points were correctly identified.

 #### References
 Information to help explain accuracy, precision, and recall taken from